Great H of Scotland: Regent Moray and Regent Morton

-Agnes Keith wrote from Dunnotar on 2 November 1570 to William Cecil asking him to intercede with Queen Elizabeth so that Mary would cease from urging Huntly to trouble her and her children for the jewels, and claimed she did not know at first that the jewels were Mary's.
+Both the Queen's Party and the King's Party of the Marian Civil War wanted the "H" and other jewels in the countess' hands, including a belt of coral and twelve rubies and diamonds.
+Agnes Keith looked to England for help in this predicament.
+She wrote from Dunnotar on 2 November 1570 to William Cecil asking him to intercede with Queen Elizabeth so that Mary would cease from urging Huntly to trouble her and her children for the jewels.
+She claimed she had not known at first that the jewels were Mary's.
 She also wanted Elizabeth to write to Regent Lennox, asking him not to requisition the jewels.
 The English ambassador Thomas Randolph wrote to Cecil on her behalf, saying her friends advised her to yield to neither side.
 She later claimed that the value of the jewels was just recompense for the expenses her husband had made as Regent of Scotland.
-Eventually she returned the "H" to Morton on 5 March 1575.
-A list of the returned jewels made at this time mentions the "H callit the great Hary" as a jewel set with three diamonds and three rubies, a description differing from other references.